 A small, bright holly with toothy, dark green leaves heavily edged in bright golden yellow.
 This is a male, berry-less form that acts as a pollenizer for other female English holly varieties.
 Up to 6' tall and wide.
 Zones 6-9.

-If you can't find Gold Coast, look for Chollipo Euonymus, which has a similar color and looks great in a pyramidal topiary form.
+If you can't find Gold Coast, look for Chollipo Euonymus.
+This has a similar color and looks great in a pyramidal topiary form.

 Unexpected Conifers to use as Small Christmas Trees

-Pictured: Thunderhead Japanese Black Pine is a shrubby, compact form with an irregular growth habit that adds character to your holiday decor.
+Pictured: Thunderhead Japanese Black Pine is a shrubby, compact form with an irregular growth habit.
+It adds character to your holiday decor.
 For a little extra "oomph," get it in its Asian PomPon topiary form and really make a statement.
 Up to 10' tall and 15' wide.
 Zones 5-10.

-The Monrovia exclusive Little Rick™ Mugo Pine is a more compact, rounded, cold-hardy, and waterwise choice that will stay bright green all winter.
+The Monrovia exclusive Little Rick™ Mugo Pine is a more compact, rounded, cold-hardy, and waterwise choice.
+It will stay bright green all winter.

 This Juniper has a naturally narrow form that is perfect as a Christmas tree for tight spaces.
 The silvery-blue foliage looks bright year-round, making for a color that acts as its own tinsel.
 Add lights to add even more shine.
 Up to 16' tall and 6' wide at maturity.
 Zones 3-7.

-Other upright alternatives include the Monrovia exclusives Sunburst™ Black Hills Spruce, which has a naturally dense, compact, and symmetrical growth habit and bright yellow new growth that shines bright against the blue-green mature foliage.
+Other upright alternatives include the Monrovia exclusives Sunburst™ Black Hills Spruce.
+This has a naturally dense, compact, and symmetrical growth habit.
+Plus bright yellow new growth that shines bright against the blue-green mature foliage.
 And the Guardian® Indigo Cypress, which has gorgeous silvery-blue foliage, great disease resistance, and a lovely upright conical growth habit.

 A stunning Monrovia exclusive with bright golden-yellow foliage and a spreading habit that looks beautiful as a large container specimen.
 Can be trained into upright or patio tree forms.
 Can reach up to 12' tall and 8' wide unpruned.
 Zones 7-9.